observablehq/framework/examples/data-loaders/docs/r.md

 The data loader below (`penguin-kmeans.csv.R`) reads in the penguins data from a local file, performs [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) based on culmen (bill) length and depth, then outputs a single CSV with penguin cluster assignments.

-Copy and paste the code below into your own R data loader (with extension .csv.R in your project source root, typically `docs`), then update with your own data and R code to get started.
+Create a file in your project source root, with the .csv.R double extension (for example, `docs/my-data.csv.R`), then paste the R code below to get started.

 ```r
 # Attach libraries (must be installed)